Share this

 - More

-7. Bad Experiences
+7. You’ve Had Too Many Bad Experiences

 To paraphrase an old saying: You don’t remember exactly what people do or what they say, but you always remember how they made you feel.